-A hacking group backed by Beijing hacked into telecommunication companies, stealing textual content of “geopolitical interest,” according to a new report by cybersecurity firm, FireEye.
+A group of Chinese hackers backed by Beijing hacked into telecommunication companies, stealing textual content of “geopolitical interest,” according to a new report by cybersecurity firm, FireEye.
 Names of the countries, companies, and individuals subjected to the hack have not been revealed.

 The hacking job was done by the infamous APT41 group through a piece of malware called “Messagetap.”
 Once malware infected the telecom providers, it searched text messages for keywords that have geopolitical interest for the Chinese intelligence agencies.